-If you are a petowner you know that you need to stay on top of cleaning and home maintenance.
+If you are a petowner you know you need to manage cleaning and home maintenance.
+And as a housesitter what does caring for a petowners home mean?
 Whether you have only recently adopted or bought a pet, or a petsitter and in residence you will also need to read this blog.
-Learn our top tips on how to care for a petowner’s home.
+Learn our top tips on caring for a petowners home.

 How to care for a petowner’s home – Top Tips

 A lot of families bought pets during the Covid lockdown.
 This is no surprise.
 But did you know how many?
 Data from the Pet Food Manufacturers’ Association (PFMA) reveals that 3.2 million UK households got a new pet in the first year of the pandemic.

 Many of us sought to stave off the isolation that lockdown restrictions forced upon us.
 The introduction of a furry friend was clearly a popular solution for individuals and families alike.

 Pet ownership is growing

 The PFMA estimates that as of 2021, 59% of households owned at least one pet – with cats and dogs unsurprisingly the most popular types, with around 12 million of each.